girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/Hyperparameter Tuning/README.md

 •	tol = learning rate for minimization loss

+### What is the importance of hyperparameter tuning?

+Hyperparameters are crucial as they control the overall behaviour of a machine learning model.
+The ultimate goal is to find an optimal combination of hyperparameters that minimizes a predefined loss function to give better results.

+### Does Hyperparameter tuning reduce accuracy?

+For example, having regularized hyperparameters in place provides the ability to control the flexibility of the model.
+This control prevents overfitting and reduction in predictive accuracy on new test data.

+### What is the best hyperparameter tuning method?

+Grid search is arguably the most basic hyperparameter tuning method.
+With this technique, we simply build a model for each possible combination of all of the hyperparameter values provided, evaluating each model, and selecting the architecture which produces the best results.

 ### Conclusion

 - Here, we explored three methods for hyperparameter tuning.
 While this is an important step in modeling, it is by no means the only way to improve performance.